Giftbit/lightrail-stripe-javascript/README.md

 If you are looking for specific use-cases or other languages, check out the *Integrations* section of the [Lightrail API documentation](https://www.lightrail.com/docs/).

-## Important

-This library is in _beta_ mode and may have breaking changes before v1.0.0.

 ## Features

 - Simple order checkout supporting split-tender transactions with Lightrail redemption alongside a Stripe payment.